BlogData Security

 Provider Starting price Best for Key features Security and compliance

-Intralinks Custom Financial institutions AI Hub ISO 27701, SOC 2, FIPS 197, GDPR
+Intralinks Custom Financial institutions AI-supported deal workflows, secure collaboration, large-scale document review ISO 27701, SOC 2, FIPS 197, GDPR

-Ansarada Custom M&A and capital raising-focused AI features for deal prediction, redaction, translation and sort ISO 27001, GDPR
+Ansarada Custom M&A and capital raising AI features for deal prediction, redaction, translation and sorting ISO 27001, GDPR

-Box From $13.50/month for business users Basic collaboration Integrations, workflow automation, AI, unlimited storage SOC 1/2/3, more on higher plans
+Box From $13.50/month Basic collaboration File sharing, integrations, workflow automation, AI, storage SOC reports and additional controls on higher plans

-SecureDocs Custom SMBs Simple setup SOC 2, ISO 27001
+SecureDocs Custom SMBs and straightforward deals Simple setup, secure file sharing, permissions, document storage SOC 2, ISO 27001

-Digify From $140/month Smaller deals Branding, permissions, support, storage integration ISO 27001, HIPAA
+Digify From $140/month Smaller deals Branding, permissions, document tracking, support, storage integrations ISO 27001, HIPAA

 When choosing a virtual data room provider, consider your deal size, timeline and security concerns.
 Enterprise cloud storage needs differ significantly from those of small businesses.
 For complex transactions involving multiple parties, invest in a platform with robust security and comprehensive features.
 For simpler deals, a more affordable option may be sufficient.